rgpihlstrom/Project3/README.md

 ## Data
-1.	**Provided Data**: The initial source of data entailed approximately 21k sales transactions that took place between May 2014 – May 2015 in the county of King in the state of Washington.
-In addition to providing the actual sales price reached for each home, the provided data also included metadata for each home sold such as: Square Footage of Lot, Square Footage Above, Square Footage of Basement, Grade of Home, Condition of Home, Views Available, Other misc features.

-2.	**Scraped Data**: King County Tax Assessor Data:  This data contains several years of past appraisal information used to justify taxes levied per house.
-The data from the Tax Assessor Office also include additional physical attributes as well as school district associated with each Parcel ID.
-Example: https://blue.kingcounty.com/Assessor/eRealProperty/Dashboard.aspx?ParcelNbr=7338200240

-3.	**Scraped Data**: King County School District & Rank:  This data is used to get the ranking of the school district associated with each of the homes in the initial dataset discussed above.
-Example: https://backgroundchecks.org/top-school-districts-in-washington-2018.html

-3.	**Downloaded Data**: I downloaded a variety of other data such as “Hot Zip Code” data, Attraction data, as well as creating custom bins/ groupings of data that were used in supporting model development.
-Example: https://www.realtor.com/research/reports/hottest-markets/
+1.	**Provided Data**: The data used for this project was provided by Kaggle and used as a past source for competition (Telco Customer Churn https://www.kaggle.com/blastchar/telco-customer-churn)  The data set contained approximately 8k rows and 21 features capturing the purchase, usage, and tenure information on a subset of Telcos customers.
+17 of the features were categorical, 3 were continuous, and 1 was ID.

 ## Methods
-This project uses the Crisp DM methodology to generate and optimize the final Multiple Linear Regression model.
-The model developed provides the opportunity to use a home’s features (physical and or location based) as well as other information scraped from the assessor’s office including the home appraisal tax data.
-The top 6 features, attributes that had the heaviest weights (coefficients), in predicting a home’s price were: Previous Year Appraisals Values, School District Rank, Number of Fortune 500 Companies within 10 miles, Grade Of Home, and Above Square Footage.
-In addition to those listed several other features were used in explaining variability in home prices.
+This project uses the Crisp DM methodology to generate and optimize the final RandomForestClassifier model.
+The model developed provides the opportunity for Telco's CEO, and Marketing staff to do the following:
+    1. Identify the features that are most associated with churn
+    2. Evaluate Telco's current offerings to determine if its current portfolio of products are aiding in the prevention of churn
+    3. Act as a source for innovation, in a attempt to improve customer retention.
+Altimately, the model will be used for future purposes to identify and potentially prevent customer churn.

 As prescribed by the Crisp DM methodology, model development was very iterative.
-I began by doing secondary research around the basic business drivers of the real estate industry, more specifically I researched what features are most attractive to buyers and sellers along with the methods used by real estate agents to set home prices.
-Early in the iterative research/ modeling process it was obvious that the model was missing key elements to determine the attractiveness of the home’s location.
-I addressed this gap by scraping several sources that would allow me to ascertain the richness of a home’s location (School District & Ranking, Proximity to Attractions & Corporate Headquarters of the 12 fortune 500 companies located in King County, Zip Code Hotness Scores, and other misc information).
-Unfortunately, only a handful of these sources were present in the final model as the VIF and correlation tests resulted in many of them being excluded.
+I began by doing secondary research around the basic business drivers of the real estate industry, gaining a better understanding on the prevalence of churn in the idustry and the costs associated with lose.
+Early in the iterative research/ modeling process it was obvious that I was dealing with an imbalanced set of data (more information on non-churn customer vs. churn costomers), which would require me to adjust the data and or algorythms to account for the imbalance.
+I addressed this gap by first attempting the model using different wieights and ultimately decided to do a SMOTE(Synthetic,,,,) technique to overcome this challenge.

-**Adhering to Linear Regression Assumptions**: The assumption requirements associated with using multiple linear regressions to make predictions were followed during model development and certainly added to the number of iterations required to find the optimum combination of data & features.
-The assumptions include: linearity, multicollinearity, homoscedastic, and error normality.
+## Model Selctions
+During early iterations I tried several different types of classifiers, going from Logistic Regresion, Naive Bayse, Gradient Boost, Ada, and XGBoost.
+Ultiimately,  I decided to use Decision Trees and Random Forest as these classifiers are Non-parametric and are hihgly intpretiable.
+These were key attributes given my data contained mostly caterogical data, did not require addressing Mulitolinearity, and intended for an audience that would require high interpretibilty.

 ## Results
-The final model generated a predictive power (Adj R^2) of .82
+The final model generated a recall score of 82%, precision of , and ...

 <img src="/images/Model_Final_Results.png" width="400" height="300" align="left">